Hi, I am Jacky Yap.

 - Launched the product exactly 2 months since the initial idea inception.

 Other than that, I also run e27′s monthly Founders Drinks, a free community event for e27 to connect with the community and our partners.
 Each event saw an average of 100 attendees attending the event.
 I curate and craft the content for Founders Drinks, as well as handles publicity of our events along with my colleagues.
 Here are some of the events I handled:

 - January 2013: January Founders Drinks: Revisiting 2012, Exploring 2013 [content curation, securing panel of speakers, publicity of event, worked with sponsors] – Sold out, 120 attendees.

 - February 2013: Inside the minds of CTOs [content curation, securing speakers, panel moderation, publicity of event, worked with sponsors] – Sold out, 90 attendees

 - March 2013: March Founders Drinks: Building an e-commerce empire, Soldgers style [Content curation, securing speakers, panel moderation, publicity of event] – Sold out, 90 attendees.
 See: Feedback on moderation

 - April 2013: 21 growth hacking tips [content curation, securing speaker, emcee, publicity of event] – Sold out, 85 attendees.
 Generated event revenue.

-Some of my other involvements in the Singapore startup scene include:
+Some of my other past involvements in the Singapore startup scene include:

 - Cofounder of Lunchsparks (closed down due to low margins + founding team’s other commitments.
 Received 2 seed funding offers.)